Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction

-\shortsection{High Computation Cost} Apart from the data inefficiency issue, SSAT also requires a longer convergence time to obtain the best-performing model, usually $2$ to $4$ times the number of total training epochs compared with vanilla AT (see Figure \ref{fig:convergence} for supporting evidence).
-Intuitively, learning meaningful and robust representations through adversarial training from such a large and potentially diverse unlabeled dataset is more difficult.
-As our experiments illustrate, the slower convergence of SSAT can be attributed mainly to the large set of unlabeled data (paired with pseudo labels), which often induces higher gradient variance than the original labeled data samples.
+\shortsection{High Computation Cost} Apart from the data inefficiency, SSAT requires a longer convergence time to obtain the best-performing model, usually $2$ to $4$ times training epochs compared with vanilla AT (see Figure \ref{fig:convergence} for supporting evidence).
+Intuitively, learning meaningful, robust representations through adversarial training from such a large and potentially diverse unlabeled dataset is more challenging.
+As will be illustrated in our experiments, the slower convergence of SSAT can be attributed mainly to the large set of unlabeled data (paired with pseudo labels), which often induces higher gradient variance than the original labeled data samples.
 Once we reduce the size of the unlabeled data while retaining the essential information, SSAT algorithms are observed to converge much faster.
-We note that vanilla AT has already been criticized for its high computation~\cite{shafahi2019adversarial,wong2020fast}, due to the iterative PGD steps involved in dealing with the inner maximization problem (Equation \ref{eq:adv loss}).
-SSAT methods incur even higher computations, since they converge more slowly and usually adopt larger model architectures (see Table \ref{table:SVHN+CIFAR10} for concrete runtime comparisons).
+We note that vanilla AT has already been criticized for its high computation costs~\cite{shafahi2019adversarial,wong2020fast}, due to the iterative PGD steps involved in solving the inner maximization problem (Equation \ref{eq:adv loss}).
+SSAT algorithms incur even higher computations, as they converge more slowly and often employ larger model architectures (see Table \ref{table:SVHN+CIFAR10} for concrete runtime comparisons).
 Therefore, developing more efficient methods, especially for resource-constrained scenarios, becomes critical for SSAT to effectively learn the core information in the unlabeled dataset.